 How to Clear Command Line History

-To clear out history, you just need to attach a -c flag to that same history command:
+To clear out command history, you just need to attach a -c flag to the familiar history command, looking like so:

 history -c

-This should work the same at any bash shell, regardless of it being in Mac OS X or linux.
+This should work the same at any bash shell, zsh shell, tcsh, and most other shells, regardless of whether the command line is in Mac OS X or linux, or even Windows linux shell (but not a DOS prompt).

 bash clean history